Writer Resume Guide + Tips + Example

 - Demonstrates perseverance and personal drive to meet deadlines.

-- Writes clearly and effectively in order to convey feelings and emotions and communicate with readers.
+- Writes clearly and effectively to convey feelings and emotions and communicate with readers.

-- Plans, reviews, and and revises content so it’s ready for publication.
+- Plans, reviews and revises content so it’s ready for publication.

 - Investigative research

 - Story development